TashkeelPasha/30-Days-of-mastering-flutter-/Day_7 OOP concepts in dart.md

   }
 }
 ```
-5. Mixins
+5. Mixins:
    Mixins allow you to reuse a class's code in multiple class hierarchies.

 Example